Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

         async>
 </script>
 ```
-Rather than do this for each individual page, I experimented with creating a `_layouts` directory and adding a default arrangement for each post that will include this snippet.
+Rather than add this block of code to each individual page (and risk forgetting to do so), I wanted to enable these comments on all blog posts.
+The Minima theme's default scaffolding is kept in the [`_layouts` directory](https://github.com/jekyll/minima#layouts).
+By creating my own `post.html` in `_layouts`, I can define a default arrangement for each post that will include this code.
-###### Blog root directory:
+##### Blog root directory:
 ```
 sterling-cooper.github.io
 ├── _layouts